 WILLIAMS, Samuel (Sam) Roy.
 184. Corporal.
 From New Zealand.
 Served pre-war KEH.
 3rd Troop, 'C' Squadron Aug 1914.
 Entered France 28/07/1915.
 2nd Troop, 'B' Squadron 1916.
 Discharged 28/02/1919.
 Born at Te Aute, New Zealand on 7/02/1893 the son of William Temple and Annie Matilda Sophia (nee Puckey) Williams and died 27/12/1968 in Hastings, New Zealand.
 Educated at Huntley School, Wanganui Collegiate School and Caius College, Cambridge, England.
 At Cambridge when war broke out and served in France, Ireland and Italy with the KEH 'C' Squadron entirely made up of Oxford & Cambridge men.
 Came back to New Zealand in Oct 1919 farmed at Hawkesbury College then settled on Mangakuri Station at Hawkes Bay on the Mangakuri river originally purchased by his grandfather Rev Samuel Williams.
 Married: Joyce daughter of Patrick Burr farmer of Pakowhai NZ 4/07/1924 and had two sons John Samuel, Patrick and one daughter Jennifer Mary.
 Entitled to 1914/15 Star trio.

 WILLIAMS, Selwyn Coldham.
-98. Private, Lieutenant Royal Field Artillery.
+98. Private, Lieutenant, Royal Field Artillery.
 Son of Mr George Williams of Hawkes Bay, New Zealand.
-Brother Noel Williams Died Of Wounds received at Gallipoli.
+His brother Noel Williams Died Of Wounds received at Gallipoli.
 At School here from the beginning of 1906, left with a number of others in May, 1912, to go to Cambridge where he was a student at Gonville & Caius College.
 University of Cambridge, 1912 While there he joined King Edward's Horse, and being liable for service abroad, expected to be called upon immediately the war broke out.
 With others, however, he was given a commission in the R.F.A., and for a time did special work at Home before going to France.
 He saw active service near Armentieres, in September, 1915, but was invalided home again in the following January.
 Returning in April to the Somme front, he was associated with the New Zealanders in the attack on Fleurs, where, on his senior officer being wounded, he took command of his battery, and was recommenced [sic] for a decoration, which was never granted.
 His unit was later moved to some other part of the front, where he was killed on January 18th, 1917."
 (In Memoriam, 1914-1918 [Wanganui Collegiate School]).
 Buried in Klein-Vierstraat British Cemetery, Heuvelland, West-Vlaanderen, Belgium.

 WILLIAMS, Walcond.
 1682.
-Private
+Private.

 WILLIAMSON, Leonard H. 1133.
 Private.
 Discharged 31/05/1919.
 Resided in Ealing, London post-war.
 Entitled to British War and Victory Medals.